 Additionally, Dr. Salim sees many mothers who have been affected by the loss of their children.
 He describes how mothers sometimes react.
 “There are many mothers who have lost their children.
 The mother sometimes walks around the clinic in circles, saying, ‘my baby, my baby, my baby.’
 Hallucinating.
 They’ll see another baby and say it’s theirs.
 It affects their mental well-being.”

-He pauses, reflecting, then says, “But at least we are trying to do something, and God is trying to do something, too.”
+“But at least we are trying to do something, and God is trying to do something, too.”

 Dr. Salim and Obedi combat discrimination and stigma